DataDog/documentation/content/en/tracing/trace_collection/library_injection_local.md

 ##### `tls: protocol version not supported`

-- **Problem**: Since Cluster Agent v1.20, the API is only served with TLS v1.3 by default.
-If Kubernetes cluster is configured with TLS v1.2 or older, library injection fails.
+- **Problem**: Since Cluster Agent v1.20, the API is only served using TLS v1.3 by default.
+If the Kubernetes cluster is configured with TLS v1.2 or older, library injection fails.

 - **Solution**: Set `DD_CLUSTER_AGENT_ALLOW_LEGACY_TLS` to `true` for Cluster Agent.